Did you know that freckles are also called angel’s kisses?

 One study involving people of European descent suggests that freckles are linked to genetic variation in a few genes, two of which are also associated with sun sensitivity.
-In another study, freckling was also associated with another loci near a gene that may be regulating the production of keratin (the main protein that makes up hair).
-Across the board, most of the genes found to be associated with freckles are related to pigmentation (such as eye and hair color).
-So these physical traits may be going hand in hand.
+In another study, freckling was also associated with other loci near a gene that may be regulating the production of keratin (the main protein that makes up hair).
+Across the board, most of the genes associated with freckles are related to pigmentation (such as eye and hair color).
+So these physical traits may go hand in hand.

-The OCA2 gene contributes to melanoma risk phenotypes.
-The gene provides instructions for making P protein, which is found in melanocytes, a specialized cell that produces melanin.
 Most of the OCA2 impact on regular pigmentation is attributable to single nucleotide polymorphisms (SNPs).
 SNP is located in a distal regulatory sequence within the neighboring gene.
-The SNP controls the level of OCA2 manifestation, and they are associated with an increased freckle in the sun-exposed areas.
+The SNP controls the level of OCA2 manifestation, and they are associated with increased freckling.